muratk3n/thirdwave/en/tweets/2020/week18a.md

 ---

 GS underwriting wld increase the appeal of these bonds of course, investors get fleeced.
-GS did not see that?
-Not the smartest guys in the room per article.
+But that would hurt GS reputation - they didn't see that?
+Not the smartest ppl in the room per article.

 "@mtaibbi